FortinetCloudCSE/fortiweb-security-foundations-201/content/03chapter/review.md

 ### Review

-In this module, we performed a very simple SQL injection attack an highlighted how FortiWeb Cloud protects applications from them.
+In this module, we performed a very simple SQL injection attack an highlighted how FortiAppSec Cloud protects applications from them.

 ### SQLi Review Quiz

-1. FortiWeb Cloud is in Block Mode by default.
+1. FortiAppSec Cloud is in Block Mode by default.
 (True or False)

     {{% expand title="Click here for answer" %}}
 **False** - You can enable block mode during application onboarding, but it is not active by default.
     {{% /expand %}}

-2. What do you have to configure on FortiWeb Cloud in order to enable protection from basic Known Attacks?
+2. What do you have to configure on FortiAppSec Cloud in order to enable protection from basic Known Attacks?

     {{% expand title="Click here for answer" %}}
 When Block mode is enabled, the minimum security configuration, including Known Attacks is already in place.